Tag

 3. Breeze Cursors for Windows

-KDE is one of the and beautiful desktop environments for Linux.
-Therefore, it also has some of the best mouse cursor themes you can find.
+KDE is one of the most popular and beautiful desktop environments for Linux.
+Therefore, it also has some of the best mouse cursor you can find.
 That’s what inspired the Breeze Cursors for Windows pack.
 It features gray pointers with white borders and some orange and blue variations.
 Take a look at them in the screenshot below and, if you like them, download and install them.
 Unfortunately, this pack does not have an INF file, so you have to set each of the cursors manually.

 Breeze Cursors for Windows